Words shown in bold in these terms and conditions have the meanings shown below.

 Green Deal means the government scheme which enables a Property to be fitted with Energy-saving improvements that are paid for through the electricity bills for that Property.

-Green Deal Charges means the payments we will often collect from you if you have a Green Deal.
+Green Deal Charges means the payments we will collect from you if you have a Green Deal.
 We will pay these to your Green Deal provider on your behalf.

 Network Operator means a company which manages part of the gas or electricity distribution systems which carry Energy to your Property.